 🚩Our WEBSITE is still Under Construction🚧

-Long-time president Dr. Bob Grossman has stepped into a new role as special manager for the San Miguel County Dark Sky Reserve application—the first county-wide reserve effort in Colorado.
+Long-time president and co-founder Dr. Bob Grossman has stepped down to focus his energy on the San Miguel County Dark Sky Reserve application—the first county-wide reserve effort in the USA.
 Dr. Grossman leaves a legacy of major achievements, including certifications for Norwood and Nucla/Naturita and key policy work with San Miguel County.

 Contact westcoloradodarksky@gmail.com